JustinAiken/JustinAiken.github.io/drafts/ml_blog_03.md

+---
+title: Using the Telephony Dev Box as a base for your own application
+---

 # Using the Telephony Dev Box as a base for your own application

 In my [previous blog post](http://mojolingo.com/blog/2013/using-telephony-dev-box/) I went through getting started with the [Telephony Dev Box](https://github.com/mojolingo/Telephony-Dev-Box).
 This post picks up where that one left off, and moves from 'getting started' into something a bit more real world - we'll build a complete development environment for a real world voice application.